Classification of critically fixed anti-Thurston maps: Applications and Examples

-For branch data $(1,1,1,1)$ we have four different Tischler trees.
+\textbf{Case} $\bm{r=4}$.
+For branch data $(1,1,1,1)$ we have four different reduced topological Tischler trees.
 One of them has a Hubbard tree with a vertex of degree 3 and 3 leaves, the other three have two Hubbard vertices of degree 2 and 2 leaves, and only differ in their turning angles at the degree 2 leaves.
-In this case, the Hubbard tree is symmetric with respect to switching the leaves, but the two trees with opposite $120^\circ$ degree turns are not equivalent by an orientation-preserving homeomorphism, which again leads to two different M\"obius conjugacy classes which are anti-M\"obius conjugate.
+In this case, the Hubbard tree is symmetric with respect to switching the leaves, but the two trees with opposite $120^\circ$ degree turns are not equivalent by an orientation-preserving homeomorphism, which again leads to two different Möbius conjugacy classes which are anti-Möbius conjugate.